TomasHubelbauer/markright/readme.md

 Here and there after the initial `npm test` run, when the `readme.me` is changed and the `watch` picks it up, the only line printed is `Processed readme.md`, but none of the code-blocks have actually run.

+### Develop a VS Code extension which bundles MarkRight and runs it on `*.md`

+The extension would active on MarkDown files in general or maybe on MarkDown files which already have MarkRight fenced code blocks and would ask if it should watch the file for you and run it each time you save your changes to it.

+### Buy a domain name for GitHub Pages (markright.io / markright.tech)?

+It's a shame there is no `.document` TLD.
+I also looked for `.lab` or `.notes` for lab notes.